ozdemirburak/laravel-9-simple-cms/README.md

 if you don't have composer installed, then [follow these instructions](https://getcomposer.org/download/).
 Then run, `composer install` within your `CUSTOM_DIRECTORY`.

-As this project relies on bower and gulp heavily, you need to install them.
 To install node and npm follow one of the techniques explained within this [link](https://gist.github.com/isaacs/579814).
-Then `npm install --global gulp bower` to install gulp and bower globally.
-Finally, to install Laravel project dependencies, run `npm install`.

-After installing node modules, install javascript and style based dependencies run `bower install`, to combine the javascript and style files run `gulp`.
+Then, to install Laravel project dependencies, run `npm install`.
+Finally to combine the javascript and style files run `npm run dev`.

 Rename your `.env.example` file as `.env` and change the variables as your own.
 If you have any variables with any spaces, double quote them, for instance, if you have a variable that equals to John Doe,